josh-mchugh/rediscovering-javascript/chapter-4/README.md

 ## enchanced-for.js
 This is an example of the for...of enchanced for loop.
 It is a simplier for loop iteration with concise and clean code.
 Implmenting the enchanced for...of loop can help create less error prone code.

+## using-entries.js
+This example demonstrates the use of entries from the enchanced for...of loop.
+The entries allows us to get the index and value of an object while in the for loop.
+The entry return two values, the index and the value at that index.